 Mashed potatoes are wonderful, but smashed is better!
-These Garlic and Rosemary Smashed Fingerling Potatoes are a show-stopper, but also completely delicious with crispy edges combined with buttery and herby flavors!
+These Smashed Fingerling Potatoes with Garlic and Rosemary are a show-stopper, but also completely delicious with crispy edges combined with buttery and herby flavors!

 As always, I do include a few affiliate links in this post for products I truly use and love.
 This just means that if you make a purchase after clicking one of those links, I'll earn a little money (at no cost to you) to keep the kitchen up and running, which I promise to use to create more fun content like this!
 One of those affiliates is with Amazon, which requires a very clear disclosure: as an Amazon Associate, I earn from qualifying purchases.
 If you have any questions about affiliates, please reach out!

-There are only a few things you'll need to make these Garlic and Rosemary Smashed Fingerling Potatoes.
+There are only a few things you'll need to make these Smashed Fingerling Potatoes with Garlic and Rosemary.

 - Fingerling potatoes: you can use either multi-colored potatoes or only golden Fingerling potatoes.
 Before boiling, make sure to wash them and remove any soft spots (or spots you wouldn't want to eat), as they will not be peeled.